-The scene opens in 1940 with some folks from Metropolitan Baptist Church in D.C., Mr. and Mrs. William Leach, who had moved into the Boulevard Heights area and noticed that there were a lot of children not attending Sunday School.
+In 1940, some people from Metropolitan Baptist Church in D.C., Mr. and Mrs. William Leach, had moved into the Boulevard Heights area and noticed that there were a lot of children not attending Sunday School.
 So they started a Sunday School in their home.
 This is where it all began.
 A seed was planted with a Sunday School class by believers who were burdened for children.

-Now the scene moves to a year later in 1941 where there is an old fashion tent revival meeting held beside the Boulevard Heights Firehouse.
+A year later in 1941, there was an old fashion tent revival meeting held beside the Boulevard Heights Firehouse.
 A Mr. Gordon Stewart attended this meeting and got saved.

-The next scene is in Mr. Stewart’s basement where we see a hand-full of people gather to worship.
+Mr. Stewart opened his basement for a handful of people to gather for services.
 They needed a place to meet and he offered his home.
 He knew others needed to be saved just as he had been and wanted to share that blessing with others.

 It was during this time that our church was organized and given the name Boulevard Heights Baptist Church.
 Mr. Stewart was one of the fifteen charter members of the church.
 The Constitution and Bylaws were written and adopted in January 1942, and the church applied for a charter with the State of Maryland on March 1, 1942.
 At that time the church was accepted into the Southern Baptist Convention.